-Here is a reasonable bar set that I personally use and love.
-It’s the perfect starter kit to get you well on your way to making a better cocktail.
+Here is a good entry-level bar set that I used when starting out.
+It’s the perfect starter kit to get you well on your way to having the right tools.
 I will dive into the details more below, but I can’t recommend enough the value of investing in a simple bar set.

 Get a Boston Shaker and Hawthorn Strainer

 What’s the secret to a smooth cocktail?
-It’s all in the shaker.
+It’s all in the shake (or stir).
 A Boston shaker consists of a pint glass and a metal canister.
 The advantage is more volume and more room to shake.
-I add a handful of ice, 6-7 cubes, and shake cocktails vigorously for 7 to 10 seconds before serving.
-When I say vigorously, I mean two hands and VIGOROUSLY.
-This will chill the drink and crush the ice, introducing some water.
-A little water will take the burn off and bring out the flavors of most spirits.
-Plus, a chilled cocktail will always taste smoother.
+Add a few generous handfuls of ice, and shake cocktails vigorously for at least 10 seconds.
+The biggest mistake I see is not using enough ice in the shaker.
+Three small ice cubes won’t chill a cocktail sufficiently.

 Use Better Ice

 Ever go to a nice cocktail bar and get a single large ice cube in your drink?
 It looks cool, but there is actually a science to it.
-If you’re drinking a cocktail on the rocks, a jumbo ice cube will melt slower keeping your drink chilled without diluting or introducing too much water.
-Good ice chills without diluting, bad ice leaves you with water with a side of whiskey.
-You can find what I use here.
+If you’re drinking a cocktail on the rocks, a jumbo ice cube will melt slower, keeping your drink chilled without diluting or introducing too much water or off-flavors.
+Clearer ice tastes better and melts slower.
+Here’s how to make crystal clear ice at home.

 Measure, Measure, Measure Everything